Annapurna Base Camp Trek - 13 Days

 - Toilet paper (2 rolls)

-- Waterproof/dry bags for important documents and money
+- Waterproof/dry bags for documents and money

 - Earplugs